 With the encouragement of the Bank of England, the Real Estate Finance Group set out in 2012 to develop a set of coherent, informed and strategic recommendations for the operation and regulation of the UK CRE finance market with a view to protecting financial stability.
 The members of the Real Estate Finance Group included Peter Cosmetatos, who subsequently became chief executive of CREFC Europe.

-After the October 2013 publication of that group’s draft recommendations for industry consultation, CREFC Europe formed a working group chaired by Mark Nichol, Bank of America Merrill Lynch, to prepare a (essentially supportive) response.
+After the late 2013 publication of that group’s draft recommendations for industry consultation, CREFC Europe formed a working group chaired by Mark Nichol, Bank of America Merrill Lynch, to prepare a (essentially supportive) response.

 In May 2014, the Real Estate Finance Group published its final report, A Vision for Real Estate Finance in the UK, and the project is now being taken forward under the umbrella of the Debt Group of the UK’s Property Industry Alliance (PIA).
 CREFC Europe is part of the PIA and is involved in that process, so our voice will continue to be heard.

 In June 2017, a report was published setting out the results of research into alternative long-term value methodologies – a key milestone in taking forward recommendation 4 of the original Vision report.
 The focus of this work was on developing a metric that can help lending institutions and indeed their regulators better manage property cycle (or vintage) risk.
 Further, much more technical research on that topic was then commissioned through the Investment Property Forum Research Programme and published here.
 As far as we know, there has been no further progress in terms of integrating this kind of approach into the way lenders underwrite (or manage existing) CRE exposures across the cycle.

 Loan database (Recommendation 1)